yahsinhuangtw/blog/source/_posts/2020-06-15-5-of-the-best-lines-from-bonjour-tristesse.md

 I read [Françoise Sagan](https://en.wikipedia.org/wiki/Fran%C3%A7oise_Sagan)'s "[Bonjour Tristess](https://en.wikipedia.org/wiki/Bonjour_Tristesse)," on Sunday morning.
 The title means "Hello, Sadness" in English.
 It was published in 1954.
 It's a slim book; it's a distrubing book.
 I was planning to wrap up my entire complicated set up of my little Raspberry Pi Zero with a Camera Module v2 on Sunday night, to get the project going and make progress and everything, but I didn't get to it.
 Because I was so distracted by this little book!

 I can't stop thinking about it after reading it.
 What the heck did I just read?
-What's going on with this 17-year-old girl Cécile?
+What's going on with this seventeen-year-old girl Cécile?
 What's up with Cécile and Anne?
 There's definitely something going on with Cécile and Anne, and with Cécile and Elsa.
 A few hours after reading it, I realized the story was more about these three women - Cécile, Anne, Elsa fighting for Raymond's attention and affection; that it was less about Cyril and Raymond, or Cécile and Cyril.

 ### What's the story about?

-The story is about a 17-year-old girl Cécile....
+The story is about a seventeen-year-old Cécile, her carefree father Raymond, and Raymond's mistress Elsa haveing a summer vacation in a villa outside of Paris.
+Cécile met a handsome law student Cyril and was going to have a little summer romance with him.
+But the arrival of Anne, her late mother's best friend, makes everything fall apart.
+Raymond quickly transferred his attention to Anne, they fell in love.
+Elsa was treated very badly and got abandoned by Raymond.
+Raymond and Anne decided that they want to get married.
+This is bad news for Cécile because this means that she can no long enjoy the pleasures of life.
+Anne is a very cultured, sophisticated, intelligent, calm, self-contained, sometimes indifferent, almost tiger mom-like person, whom Cécile is oftentimes afraid of.
+Since Anny and Raymond planned to get married soon, Anne started to play this godmother role in Cécile's life; she got her boxed in and started to make her study for exams.

+Her plan was

+Cécile cherishes the free-spirited moments she and her father share, while plotting her own sexual adventures with a "tall and almost beautiful" law student.
+But the arrival of her late mother's best friend, Anne, intrudes upon a young girl's pleasures.

 ### 5 of the best lines from Bonjour Tristesse